Special Gift Opportunities

 Give a teacher the opportunity to attend the Colonial Williamsburg Teacher Institute, a week-long professional development program that immerses teachers in early American history.
 Lodging, meals, and a wealth of instructional materials are included.
 To date, more than 6,000 educators have completed the program, returning to their classrooms better prepared to teach American history and citizenship.

-A $1,900 gift plus funds for transportation (or frequent flyer miles) will send a teacher to Williamsburg for a week's experience that many past teacher participants have defined as “transformative. ”
+A $2,200 gift plus funds for transportation (or frequent flyer miles) will send a teacher to Williamsburg for a week's experience that many past teacher participants have defined as “transformative."

 Sponsor a Teaching American History Conference

-Help Colonial Williamsburg bring living history experiences to teachers in their school districts through 1- or 2-day conferences on teaching American history.
-In workshops around the country, teachers explore historical content, analyze primary sources, participate in simulations, and role play with Colonial Williamsburg's character interpreters.
-Each conference helps teachers meet academic-content standards, learn innovative teaching strategies, and support interdisciplinary studies.
-Teachers receive lesson plans, facsimile primary sources, reproduction artifacts, and one live Colonial Williamsburg Electronic Field Trip broadcast to their classrooms.
+Help Colonial Williamsburg bring living history experiences to teachers in their school districts through lively and informative 1- or 2-day conferences.
+During the workshop, educators explore historical content, analyze primary sources, participate in simulations, and role play with Colonial Williamsburg's character interpreters.
+Teachers have a rich experience and also receive lesson plans, facsimile primary sources, reproduction artifacts, and one live Colonial Williamsburg Electronic Field Trip broadcast to their classrooms.

 A $30,000 gift provides up to 75 teachers from your school district (or another district) with this workshop to increase their history knowledge and acquire lesson plans and classroom resources.